TracyMuso/Morse-Decoder/README.md

 - N/A

 ## Getting Started

 **To get a local copy up and running follow these simple example steps.**

 # Prerequisites

-- Github flow knowledge. -Intermediate Ruby. -Installation of linter files.
+- Github flow knowledge. -Intermediate Ruby. -Installation of linter files. -Installation of ruby

 # Setup
 - To get a local copy follow these simple steps:

 - Clone Your Github Repository Follow these steps to clone your Clone Your Github Repository Follow these steps to clone my Github repo on Windows:

-   - Open Git Bash;
+   - Open Git Bash ;

    - If Git is not already installed, it is super simple.
 Just go to the Git Download Folder and follow the instructions.